nelsonjr/chef-webinars/getting-started/README.md

 The resources below are managed by the [webinar1-infra::up_app_instance][recipe_up_app_instance] recipe:

-1. `gcompute_address` allocated a public facing static IP address for the application server
+1. `gcompute_address` allocated a public facing static IP address for the application server.
+   This will ensure that the address associates with the machine will remain fixed and never go out of sync with the DNS records.
 2. `gcompute_instance` creates a CentOS 7 virtual machine
 3. `gcompute_firewall` manages the GCP firewall, allowing inbound connections to port :80